zjoart/ricmorty/README.md

 ```

-- Widgets were optimized with the use of const and avoiding expensive computationals in the widget tree
+- Widgets were optimized with the use of const and avoiding expensive computation in the widget tree